 Q: What’s better: a timed or proportional brake controller?

 A: In most cases, a proportional trailer brake controller is the better pick, especially if you tow regularly or tow heavy trailers.
 Proportional braking is superior during emergency braking scenarios.
 A timed brake controller is fine if you only occasionally tow smaller trailers.

 Q: Can I tow a trailer with electric brakes without a brake controller?

-No, you’ll absolutely need a trailer brake controller.
-Trailers with electric brakes must have one of these devices — otherwise, the trailer’s brakes won’t work.
+A: No, you’ll absolutely need a trailer brake controller.
+Trailers with electric brakes must have one of these devices, otherwise the trailer’s brakes won’t work.

-Like we discussed above, there are two different types of trailer brake controllers: proportional or time delay.
-While both activate a trailer’s brakes and apply pressure to slow you down, one does come with a delay — and one is typically better for larger trailers.
+A: There are two types of trailer brake controllers: proportional or time delay.
+While both activate a trailer’s brakes and apply pressure to slow you down, one comes with a delay and one is typically better for larger trailers.